matrix-org/matrix-spec-proposals/proposals/3771-read-receipts-for-threads.md

 * A non-string `thread_id` (or empty) `thread_id` field.
 * Providing the `thread_id` properties for a receipt of type `m.fully_read`.
+* If the given `event_id` is not related to the `thread_id`.
+There may be multiple relations between events ((e.g. a `m.annotation` to `m.thread`), homeservers should apply a reasonable maximum number of relations to traverse when attempting to identify if an event is part of a thread.

+  It is recommended that at least 3 relations are traversed when attempting to find a thread, implementations should be careful to not infinitely recurse.[^3]

 Given a threaded message: